-Recently one of my international friends asked if he can find alcoholic beverages in Turkey and do predominantly Muslim Turkish people consume alcohol freely?
+Recently one of my international friends asked if he could find alcoholic beverages in Turkey and do Muslim Turkish people could consume alcohol freely.

 The Turkish word ‘drink’ means “içki” in the sense of alcoholic drinks. ‘İçki sofrası’ means “drinking table,” where people come together and drink alcohol served with ‘meze’ to accompany alcohol.

-Drinking on beaches and public places is usually allowed in coastal tourist destinations.
-Yet, drinking on the streets of metropolitan cities is not allowed.
+Drinking on beaches and public places is usually allowed in coastal tourist destinations like Kusadasi and Didim.
+Yet, drinking on the streets of metropolitan cities like Istanbul and Izmir is not allowed.

-One should be over 18 years old to buy and drink alcoholic products in Turkey.
-Additionally, alcoholic products cannot be served or be sold to anyone under 18 years old.
+You should be over 18 years old to buy and drink alcoholic products in Turkey.
+Additionally, alcoholic products cannot be served or sold to anyone under 18 years old.

-If you have your children with you, most pubs and restaurants will let you enter with your children.
-Yet, some entertainment facilities may not allow children.
+Most pubs and restaurants will let you enter with your children.
+Yet, some entertainment facilities may not allow children inside.

 Due to low demand and religious reasons, some restaurants and bars may close during Ramadan.

 On the other hand, this ban only covers the buying of alcohol.
-You can still enjoy your drink in restaurants, bars, hotels, or any other licensed entertainment facility.
-These facilities can serve alcohol 24 hours a day without any restriction.
+You can still enjoy your drink in restaurants, bars, hotels, or other licensed entertainment facilities.

 You can drink in public as long as you are in restaurants, bars, hotels, or any other licensed entertainment facility, but street drinking is uncommon.